Cavalier & Roundhead Route

 Welcome to the Cavalier & Roundhead Route

-This route is part of a Public Art Project that will result in 3 trails around the town.
-The first trail ‘The Peculiar Pot’ has now been completed, this is the second trail.
+The routes was part of a Public Art Project that will result in 3 trails around the town.
+The first trail, already implemented, is ‘The Peculiar Pot’, this is the second trail – a sculpture trail cited predominantly within Lea Park.

 More about Public Art in Thame